mnist91/origin/README.md

   - `origin.add_base_packages = FALSE`: should base packages also be added e.g., `base::sum()`.
   - `origin.check_base_conflicts = TRUE`: Should origin also check for conflicts with base R functions.
+  - `origin.check_local_conflicts = TRUE`: Should origin also check for conflicts with locally defined functions anywhere in your project?
+Note that it does not check the environment but solely parses files and scans them for function definitions
   - `origin.excluded_functions = list()`: a list of functions to exclude from checking.
 See details.
   - `origin.ignore_comments = TRUE`: should comments be ignored.
   - `origin.verbose = TRUE`: some sort of logging is performed, either in the